jmreeves/jmreeves.github.io/_pages/research.md

 Multitasking, Expectations, and Police Officer Behavior
  <br/>

-The Direct and Intergenerational Impacts of Criminal History-Based Safety-Net Bans in the U.S. with Michael Mueller-Smith, Kevin Schnepel, and Caroline Walker
+The Direct and Intergenerational Impacts of Criminal History-Based Safety Net Bans in the U.S. with Michael Mueller-Smith, Kevin Schnepel, and Caroline Walker
  <br/>